thulieblack/thulieblack/README.md

 <a href="https://hashnode.com/@thulieblack" target="_blank"><img alt="Hashnode" src="https://img.shields.io/badge/-Hashnode-2962FF?logo=hashnode&style=flat-square" /></a>

-A Technical Witer, Open Source Enthusiast, Data Scientist and a Python Programmer who is passionate about helping and teaching others.
+I'm a Technical Writer, Data Scientist, Python Programmer and an Open Source enthusiast who is passionate about helping and teaching others.
 I'm open-minded, always looking for opportunites to learn and upskill.

 ---